Michaelaalo/Covid19_Tableau_and_SQL_project/README.md

      GROUP BY Location
      ORDER BY TotalDeathCount DESC;
      ```
-   - **Explanation:** Lists countries with the highest number of deaths, providing a perspective on the mortality impact of Covid-19.
+   - **Explanation:** Lists countries with the highest number of deaths, providing insight into the mortality impact of Covid-19.

 7. **Continents with the Highest Death Count**
    - **Code:**